How we’re maintaining our services for the public and supporting companies during the COVID-19 pandemic.

-Applications to remove your home address from the public register (SR01)
+Removing your home address from the public register (SR01)

-Applications to restrict the disclosure of your information
+Restricting the disclosure of your information

-To help us protect your details as quickly as possible, you must apply online to protect your details from being disclosed on the Companies House public register.
+So we can protect your details as quickly as possible, you must apply online to protect your details from being disclosed on the Companies House public register.

 For more information, see our guidance on restricting the disclosure of your information.